dngupta/dngupta.github.io/content/project/visualization/index.md

 ---
 title: Visualization of Digital Archaeological Collections
 summary: Visualizations summarize large amounts of digital information and allow the grouping and filtering of data.
-With visualization tools, archaeologists and community members can interact with digital archaeological information to gain insight into patterns.
+With visualization tools, archaeologists and community members can interact with digital archaeological information to see patterns and gain insight into data collection and curation practices.
 tags:
   - Geospatial Digital
 date: '2020-03-27T00:00:00Z'